dilbertron2/Cosmetic-Disabler/README.md

    For subsequent runs, just use `./run.sh`

-You can double-click on a cosmetic to disable/re-enable it.
+You can select cosmetics from the list by left-clicking, left-click and dragging, shift-clicking and ctrl-clicking.
+Press the relevant "...
+Selected" button to add/remove cosmetics from your target list.
 When you are ready to create a VPK with your changes, click the 'Create VPK' button to generate the VPK file.
-You will be given a choice on behavior regarding cosmetic bodygroups, and then the file will be created in the same folder as the program.
+You will be given a choice on behavior regarding cosmetic bodygroups, and then the VPK file will be created in the same folder as the program.

 # [Latest Release](https://github.com/dilbertron2/Cosmetic-Disabler/releases)